-More than \$1.5 billion in funding to build electric vehicle chargers across the U.S. The National Electric Vehicle Infrastructure (NEVI) Formula Program, a program established and funded by President Biden's Bipartisan Infrastructure Law, has approved \$2.5 billion in funding for the fiscal years 2022 through 2024 to build electric vehicle (EV) chargers across the U.S. This funding encourages a fast pace of infrastructure implementation and attracts an influx of new players to the electric vehicle charging space.
+More than \$1.5 billion in funding to build electric vehicle chargers across the U.S.

+The National Electric Vehicle Infrastructure (NEVI) Formula Program, a program established and funded by President Biden's Bipartisan Infrastructure Law1, has approved more than \$1.5 billion in funding for the fiscal years 2022 and 2023 to build electric vehicle (EV) chargers across the U.S. This funding encourages a fast pace of infrastructure implementation and attracts an influx of new players to the electric vehicle charging space.
 As the adoption of EVs continue to increase and infrastructure is developed, both federal and state regulators are emphasizing the importance of prioritizing consumer privacy and security.